onyx-platform/onyx/doc/user-guide/concepts.md

 #### Peer

 A Peer is a node in the cluster responsible for processing data.
-A "peer" generally refers to a physical machine.
+A single "peer" refers to a physical machine.

 #### Virtual Peer

 A Virtual Peer refers to a single peer process running on a single physical machine.
-The Coordinator often does not need to know which virtual peers belong to which physical machines, so parallelism can be increased by treating all virtual peers equally.
 A single Virtual Peer executes at most one task at a time.